How To Write A Book For Kindle About Your Expertise Or Passion

 Many self-published authors skip this step, but it is so important.
 You need another set of eyes on your book to trim the fluff, correct mistakes, and make sure it flows properly.
 It will reflect poorly on your credibility to have a book filled with misspelled words, grammatical errors, and overly-complicated sentence structure.

 A good starting place to find an editor is the Editorial Freelancers Association (EFA).
-You can also look on Elance and Upwork to find a good editor.
+You can also look on Upwork to find a good editor.
 You’ll pay a few hundred dollars, but it’s money well-spent to have a professionally edited product that shows you in your best light.

 Step 9: Design a cover.